Using Obelisk - Basic Example

 Now, we must configure the Components of the node, which in this example is just a subscriber.
 These Components have all the same options as the non-system Components given above.

 Lastly, since this is a simulation, we must provide the simulator with all relevant information.
 Here, we are using the Mujoco simulation interface.
+The simulator’s settings are passed as a YAML-formatted string in their own ROS parameter (mujoco_setting), which is why the sim: entry still uses ros_parameter:.
 The new settings here are:

 Mujoco sensor type |